w3f/polkadot-wiki/docs/maintain-guides-how-to-validate-polkadot.md

 ### Synchronize Chain Data

-> **Note:** Validators must sync their nodes in archive mode to avoid being slashed.
-If you've
+> **Note:** Validators must sync their nodes in archive mode, otherwise the node will throw an error
-> already synced the chain, you must first remove the database with `polkadot purge-chain` and then
+> when on start.
+If you've already synced the chain, you must first remove the database with
-> ensure that you run Polkadot with the `--pruning=archive` option.
+> `polkadot purge-chain` and then ensure that you run Polkadot with the `--pruning=archive` option.

 You can begin syncing your node by running the following command: